NLeSC/nlesc.github.io/README.md

     * website: Human-friendly url of project software website (preferably http://organization.github.io)
     * logo: Url of profile image
+    * nlescPage: https://www.esciencecenter.nl/projects project URLs where the GitHub organization is used in.
+    * nlescPages: When Github organization is used in multiple https://www.esciencecenter.nl/projects project URLs, value is hash with key is project name and value is URL
-    * usedIn: http://software.esciencecenter.nl project URLs where the GitHub organization is used in.
-If the project is not registered there, give an object with name and nlescWebsite properties.
+    * estepPage: http://software.esciencecenter.nl project URLs where the GitHub organization is used in.
+    * estepPages: When Github organization is used in multiple http://software.esciencecenter.nl project URLs, value is hash with key is project name and value is URL

     The name, website and logo properties are mandatory.